kamranahmedse/developer-roadmap/roadmaps/angular/content/forms@Q36LQds8k_cSjijvXyWOM.md

 # Forms

-Forms are used to handle user inputs in many applications.
-It enables users from entering sensitive information to performing several data entry tasks.
+Forms are used to handle user input in many applications, from entering sensitive information to performing data entry tasks.

-Angular provides two approaches to handle user inputs trough forms: reactive and template-driven forms.
+Angular provides two approaches to handle user input through forms: reactive and template-driven forms.

 Visit the following resources to learn more: